ethersphere/SWIPs/SWIPs/swip-reward-investors.md

 ## Motivation
 <!--The motivation is critical for SWIPs that want to change the Swarm protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the SWIP solves.
 SWIP submissions without sufficient motivation may be rejected outright.-->
-Under the current rules ([BZZ Tokenomics, Oct 25, 2021](https://medium.com/ethereum-swarm/swarm-tokenomics-91254cd5adf)), the BZZ token may not appreciate value.
+Under the current rules ([BZZ Tokenomics, Oct 25, 2021](https://medium.com/ethereum-swarm/swarm-tokenomics-91254cd5adf)), the BZZ token may not appreciate much in value.
 Some activities require purchasing BZZ:
 - New node operators need to make a minimum deposit.
 - Data archivists need to buy BZZ to purchase postage stamps.
 - Data users need to buy miniscule amounts of BZZ to [pay for bandwidth](https://blog.ethswarm.org/foundation/2021/understanding-swarms-bandwidth-incentives/).